Caulanthus californicus: Characteristics

+Range and habitat

 This endangered plant once occurred across the San Joaquin Valley and well into the surrounding coastal and Transverse Ranges, as well as the Sierra Nevada foothills.
 As the Central Valley floor was converted to agriculture on a large scale, the plant was extirpated from there.
 It currently exists in three remaining areas: the Carrizo Plain, Santa Barbara Canyon in Santa Barbara County, and the Kreyenhagen Hills in Fresno County.
-There are 20 occurrences remaining; at least 35 known occurrences have been extirpated.
+There are 40 occurrences remaining; at least 33 known occurrences have been extirpated.

+Reasons for decline

+Habitat destruction is the primary reason for this species' decline.
+Overgrazing, fertilizer overuse, urbanization, mineral extraction, and lack of scholarship coverage on the California jewelflower are the several threats to the flower's survival, causing loss of genetic diversity and adaptability.
+Urbanization across Bakersfield, Fresno, and the San Joaquin Valley have depleted almost all the population.
+Additionally, minimal data on the plant's overall distribution and genetic background contributes to the lack of rehabilitation, and restoration, and reintroduction initiatives.